 Heart attack also known as myocardial infarct is usually caused by a blockage in blood supply to the heart muscles when the blood vessels supplying the heart (coronary arteries) are occluded.
-The most common causes are from atherosclerotic plaques (fatty deposits) built up within the lumen of the blood vessels, or from blood clots that block off the heart's blood supply.
-(Please see section on Coronary Artery Disease) Prompt treatment is of the essence to prevent progression to permanent damage to large areas of the heart.
+The most common causes are from atherosclerotic plaques (fatty deposits) built up within the lumen of the blood vessels, or from blood clots that block off the heart's blood supply (please see section on Coronary Artery Disease).
+Prompt treatment is of the essence to prevent progression to permanent damage to large areas of the heart.

 Scar tissue will replace the heart muscle that dies as a result of the myocardial infarct.

-Your doctor will diagnose a heart attack based on
+Your doctor will diagnose a heart attack based on:

 A combination of all of the above will lead to a definitive diagnosis of a heart attack.

 The most common presenting symptom is central chest pain, which can occur both at rest and on exertion.
-The nature of this pain is more severe, and lasts longer than the normal chest pain.
+The nature of this pain is more severe, and lasts longer than normal chest pain.
 The pain can travel up the jaw, to the left or both arms.
-It is often associated with sweating, shortness of breath, nausea, and/or vomitting.
+It is often associated with sweating, shortness of breath, nausea, and/or vomiting.
 The patient may look pale as well.
 A smaller heart attack can be very similar to an episode of heartburn.

 A very severe heart attack can cause some patients to suddenly collapse and die.

 An electrocardiogram (ECG or EKG) is a non-invasive test that measures the electrical activity of heartbeats.
 An electrical impulse travels through the heart with each beat.
 This impulse causes the heart muscle to squeeze and pump blood.
 An electrocardiographic machine detects these impulses and records them in the form of waves.

 This test allows the doctors to evaluate the regularity of the patient's heart rhythm or abnormality, if any.